Scribbd/linux-nester/README.md

 When the `-package_output\-p` flag is present, the `./output/Nest-{UNIX_timestamp}/`-folder and subfolders will be compressed to a `.tar` file and made available in the `./output`-folder with `Nest-{UNIX_timestamp}` as its name.
 The `-package_format\-f` allows one to change compresion methods.
 Default is a non-compression tar archive.

+### Mailing the keys
+There is a companion script over at [Nest-Mailer](https://github.com/techgrounds/nest-mailer/blob/main/input/example.csv) that uses the output CSV-file to send the keys to participants with connection information.

+What you need is:
+- The output CSV-file
+- The public IP

 # Administration
 This program uses LXC and LXD.
 LXD provides a comprehensive CLI tool for administrative functions for LXC.
 You can find an introduction [here](https://linuxcontainers.org/lxd/introduction/).
 A more comprehensive guide to all commands is [here](https://linuxcontainers.org/lxd/docs/master/)